List of Spider-Man: The Animated Series characters: Richard and Mary Parker

 Richard and Mary Parker (voiced by uncredited actors) are Peter Parker's parents who both died when he was very young.
-They are only rarely mentioned in the series and only once appear, to Peter in a vision caused by Baron Mordo.
+They are only rarely mentioned in the series and only once appear, to Peter in a vision caused by Baron Mordo in "Doctor Strange".
+In the fifth-season episode "Six Forgotten Warriors", it is revealed that they were spies investigating a machine called Doomsday Device created by Red Skull in Russia.
+After learning from Nick Fury that his parents were branded as traitors, Peter traveled to Russia and cleared their names.
+Although their ultimate fates were not explicitly described, it is possible that they were killed by Red Skull, similar to the comic version where the Red Skull (Albert Malik) indirectly killed them when Peter's parents, as a spies, were investigating his criminal operations in Algeria.

 Prowler

 Hobie Brown (voiced by Tim Russ) appeared in his self-titled episode.
 He first appeared working for a crime lord called Iceberg and was feeling he was not earning his fair cut for the work he was doing.
 When Iceberg found out, he had his boys attempt to kill Hobie.
 After narrowly escaping that fate, he knew he needed to get out of town.
 He stole a passer-by's purse to fund his new trip.
 It turned out to be Mary Jane's purse when she and Peter Parker are in the process of apartment hunting but was stopped by Spider-Man and Hobie was sent to jail for violating his parole.
 While in prison, he saves Richard Fisk from an attempt on his life.
 As payment, the Kingpin arranges for a hot shot lawyer to enable Hobie's release and gives him a special suit.
 He used the costume to get back at his old boss Iceberg.

-There are strings attached, however: the belt will detonate if he tampers with it as Prowler was being shocked.
+There are strings attached however: the belt will detonate if he tampers with it as Prowler was being shocked.
 This was part of Kingpin's plan to maintain Prowler's loyalty to him.
 He and Spider-Man team up against the Kingpin and destroyed the controls to the belt so it would not detonate and Prowler's suit is recharged.
 Hobie gave up crime so he can have a chance at returning to a normal 'good' life.